martincostello/dotnet-bumper/docs/faq.md

 The versions of .NET that can be upgraded to are determined from the [.NET release notes][dotnet-release-notes] in GitHub.

+Once the tool is run, you can then inspect the changes made in a diff tool, such as `git diff`, and then commit the changes to your source control system if you are happy with them.

 ## What is the difference between .NET Bumper and the .NET Upgrade Assistant?

 The philosophy behind .NET Bumper is that Bumper is intended to make it easier for you to make _incremental_ updates from one major version of .NET to the next in small steps for each annual release of .NET.
-It also supports moving from Long Term Support (LTS) release to another if you do not upgrade your version of .NET annually.
+It also supports moving from one Long Term Support (LTS) release to another if you do not upgrade your version of .NET annually.

 In essence, .NET Bumper's purpose is to do the boring incremental changes so that a simple version